Current Show: Isobel McArthur's play Pride and Prejudice (Sort Of) from the 15 October 2021

 David Grindley's revival of Joe Orton's classic farce What the Butler Saw transferred here in August 2005, following a successful season at the Hampstead Theatre and this was followed in October 2005 by the first West End revival of Simon Gray's comedy Otherwise Engaged starring Richard E. Grant and Anthony Head which enjoyed a three month season.
 In April 2006 John Doyle's revival of the Jerry Herman musical Mack and Mabel transferred here following a run at the small Watermill Theatre in Berkshire.
 Using John Doyle's now familiar technique of actors playing instruments, the show, set in 1920s Hollywood, featured David Soul as the director 'Mack Sennett' and Janie Dee as and his star and lover, the comedienne 'Mabel Normand'.
 Interestingly David Soul was the only company member not playing an instrument.
 The production, hailed on opening night by the composer Jerry Herman as being "the definitive Mack and Mabel," sadly closed after just under three months.

 In September 2006, following a successful sell-out season at The Tricycle Theatre in North West London, Maria Aitken's stage production of John Buchan's The 39 Steps, and based on the Alfred Hitchcock film, opened here at the Criterion Theatre.
 Using just four actors to play all the roles, the production won the Olivier Award for 'Best New Comedy' and continued to play here for an amazing run of nine years making it one of this theatre's longest running shows.
 During this time the children's television character Peppa Pig was a regular visitor, presenting day-time performances of her various shows each Christmas from 2010 through to 2014.
 In October 2015 the Burt Bacharach 'jukebox' musical Close to You: Burt Bacharach Reimagined transferred for a four-and-a-half month run, following an acclaimed run at the Menier Chocolate Factory.
 Following this in February 2016 was a three week run of the comedy Nina Conti in her show Nina Conti: In Your Face.
-In April the new show The Comedy About A Bank Robbery opened here at the Criterion Theatre, and looks like it might continue here for some time yet, though the show did take a two week 'cast holiday' September 2016 during which time Nina Conti returned with her show.
+In April 2016 the new show The Comedy About A Bank Robbery opened here at the Criterion Theatre where it remained until it was forced to close, after a run of four years, in March 2020 due to the COVID-19 situation.
+During the run the show took a two week 'cast holiday' September 2016 during which time Nina Conti returned with her show.
 During December 2016 the children's show Mr Popper's Penguins played a two week season of morning and lunchtime performances.